amirali-amirteymori/amirali-amirteymori/README.md

 # 👋 Hi there

-I'm a backend developer and mobile developer passionate about building efficient systems and continuously learning new technologies.
+I'm a backend developer passionate about building efficient systems and continuously learning new technologies.
 This is where I share my projects and experiments 🚀

 # 💻 Tech Stack: